seankndy/initubnt/README.md

     /home/sean/initubnt/configs/Powerbeam 5AC 500/system.cfg

+Note that for M5 radios, the fwprefix is appended to the model name.
+So if the model is "NanoBridge M5", the fwprefix (XM or XW) is appended to the end to make it "NanoBridge M5 XW".

+The script can also apply a DFS/FCC/UNII lock activation key to the radio.

 The script is designed to remain running continuously and prints output to the terminal of what it is doing as it finds and progresses along a radio initialization.